grafana/phlare/docs/sources/operators-guide/configure-agent/language-support/java.md

 weight: 30
 ---

+# Java

-# How to add Java profiling to your application
+## How to add Java profiling to your application

 Java integration is distributed as a single jar file: `pyroscope.jar`.
 It contains native `async-profiler` libraries for: